Ildar84/site/readme.md

    - /vendor (vendor js modules)
 - /views (ejs templates of all pages)

-The server built in site folder:
+The server is built in site folder:
 --------------------------------

   /site